enriquemondragon/nebulae-nn/README.md

 ```
 --------
 ## Status
-Currently. nebulae-nn only performs binary classification using binary cross entropy function and updates the parameters via gradient descent.
+Currently, nebulae-nn only performs binary classification using binary cross entropy as the loss function and updates the parameters via gradient descent.
-For the future, more objective functions can be added, as well as different optimization algorithms.
+In the future, more objective functions can be added, as well as different optimization algorithms.

 --------
 ## Author